-Selfies are serious business.
+Selfies are a serious business.

 I’m embarrassed to say there have been times it took thirty snaps to get the one photo I felt was actually representative of what I wanted others to see.
 Cause what others see is important to us.
 Too important sometimes!